thomas-marquis/ytrack-python-1/subjects/Q01E04_school_punishment/README.md

     pass
 ```

-This function must concatenate first and second parts (with a space between) and repeat this sentence `nb_lines` times.
+This function must concatenate first and second parts (with a space between) and repeat this sentence `nb_lines` times in a single long string.

-**Caution**
+**Cautions**

-Each sentence MUST ending with dot `.` and MUST be separated with a space (see example bellow).
+* Each sentence must ending with dot `.` and must be separated with a space (see example bellow).
+* You should remove every space before or after sentences parts.
+Ex: `   a sentence bla bla  ` => `a sentence bla bla`.
+See notions bellow

 ## Usage